A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Introduction

+The development of the Multi-class EFC aimed to explore the potential for detecting previously unknown or unclassified attacks.
+To assess its effectiveness, we compared the Multi-class EFC's performance against publicly available results reported by the authors of OCN \cite{Zhang2021} and ODIN \cite{Liang2018}, considering the same dataset used CICIDS2017.
+Also, considering the superiority of OCN compared to ODIN, we tested OCN against our solution in a new dataset, the CICIOMT2024~\cite{CICIoMT2024} in the context of \ac{IoMT}, considering multi-protocol attack vectors affecting device security, exposing the potential of the multi-class EFC in this context.
+The main contributions of our work are:

-\begin{itemize} \item The proposal and development of the multi-class Energy-based Flow Classifier; \item A performance comparison between multi-class EFC and other ML multi-class classifiers from the literature; \item An assessment of different multi-class classifiers' ability to correctly identify unknown attacks. \end{itemize}
+\begin{itemize} \item The proposal and development of the multi-class Energy-based Flow Classifier; \item A performance comparison between EFC and other multi-classifiers in closed-set experiments; \item An assessment of different multi-class classifiers' ability to correctly identify unknown attacks in open-set experiments; \item A performance comparison between the Multi-class EFC with current solutions from the literature. \end{itemize}

-The remainder of this paper is organized as follows: section \ref{sec:relatedwork} briefly summarizes some recent work on \ac{A-NIDS}.
+The remainder of this paper is organized as follows: section \ref{sec:relatedwork} briefly summarizes some recent work on open-set \ac{NIDS}.
 Section \ref{sec:efc} presents the fundamentals of the statistical framework employed by EFC and the implementation of the multi-class EFC.
-Section \ref{sec:methodology} describes the methodology adopted in this work, including experiments, evaluation metrics and the datasets used.
-Section \ref{sec:results} present and discusses the results of the experiments.
+Section \ref{sec:methodology} describes the methodology adopted in this work, including experiments, evaluation metrics, and dataset.
+Section \ref{sec:results} presents and discusses the results of the experiments.
 Finally, section \ref{sec:conclusion} closes the paper with conclusions and suggestions for future research.